altera-fpga/hls-samples/Tutorials/Features/loop_initiation_interval/README.md

 In this part, `intel::initiation_interval` is used for both the short and long running loops to show the two scenarios where using the attribute is appropriate.

-The first `intel::initiation_interval` declaration sets an II value of 3 for the Intel® Arria® 10 FPGA, and an II value of 5 for the Intel® Stratix® 10 and Agilex® 7 FPGAs.
+The first `intel::initiation_interval` declaration sets an II value of 3 for the Arria® 10 FPGA, and an II value of 5 for the Stratix® 10 and Agilex® 7 FPGAs.
 Since the initialization loop has a low trip count compared to the long-running loop, a higher II for the initialization loop is a reasonable tradeoff to allow for a higher overall f<sub>MAX</sub> for the entire kernel.

->**Note:** For Intel® Stratix® 10 FPGA, the estimated f<sub>MAX</sub> of the long-running loop is not able to reach the default targeted f<sub>MAX</sub> of 480MHz while maintaining an II of 1.
+>**Note:** For Stratix® 10 FPGA, the estimated f<sub>MAX</sub> of the long-running loop is not able to reach the default targeted f<sub>MAX</sub> of 480MHz while maintaining an II of 1.
 This is due to the nature of the feedback path that exists in the long running loop.
 Setting the II of the initialization loop to 5 ensures that the initialization loop is not the bottleneck when finding the maximum operating frequency.

 The second `intel::initiation_interval` declaration sets an II of 1 for the long-running loop.
 We might not want to compromise the II of 1 achieved for this loop while performing optimizations on other parts of the kernel.
 By declaring that the loop should have an II of 1, the compiler will produce an error if it cannot schedule this loop with that II.
 The error implies that the other optimization will have a negative performance impact on this loop.
 This makes it easier to find the cause of any throughput drops in larger designs.